 Over eighty per cent of people supported the Order, positively agreeing it would:

-From 1 June 2017, it is an offence in County Durham if you:
+On 1 June 2017, it became an offence in County Durham if you:

 Neighbourhood wardens, trained council staff and Durham Constabulary will have the power to issue a Fixed Penalty Notice (FPN) of £100 for breaching any aspect of the PSPO.
 The FPN is reduced to £60 if paid within ten working days.